ErinaTheDummy/SwordToShield/Character_Creation/Feats.md

 ## Bodily Feats
 Bodily features originate from new growth on your physical form.

-### Better Speed (Requires respective speed)
+### Better Speed
+- **Requires: Chosen speed**
-One of your speed types of your choice increases by 15 feet and no longer provokes attacks of opportunity.
+Choose one of your speed types, this type increases by 15 feet and no longer provokes attacks of opportunity.

 ### Extra Bodily Feature